anarkiwi/sid-wizard/README.md

 ; 09/21                                                                      M64
 ;-------------------------------------------------------------------------------

-NMI MIDI sync in is working!
-In the menu you can select "SYNC MODE":
+NMI MIDI sync IN feature: in the menu you can select "SYNC MODE":
      ( You need to enable the VESSEL MIDI interface first )

 ```
 ![Choose SYNC mode](http://m64.rocks/githubimgs/2-menu2.png "SID-Wizard VESSEL: choose sync mode")